gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

       - similar behavior to lists in GTIOv3
 - A user can switch to consume the list of popular looks in a feed view (view 8.1) rather than a grid view
    - see questions
+- A list can have a custom image above the grid
+   - banner area (view TBD)
+      - image and link served via api